Chancellor’s Professor, Civil and Environmental Engineering, University of California, Berkeley

 He was born in New York, but received most of his education in Japan.
 He went to Kyoto University to study Civil Engineering and obtained B.Eng. and M. Eng. in 1987 and 1989, respectively.
 In 1989, he was awarded a two-year scholarship from the Murata Overseas Scholarship Foundation to continue his study at the University of California at Berkeley.
 At Berkeley, he worked as a Research Assistant between 1991 and 1994 and was awarded a Ph.D. in 1994.

-He is a Fellow of Churchill College since 1995 and acts as a Director of Studies in Engineering.
+He is a Fellow of Churchill College since 1995 and acted as a Director of Studies in Engineering.
 He is currently the external examiner for the civil engineering programmes of the University of Southampton and the University of Hong Kong.
 He was visiting professor at University of Rome "La Sapienza", Tongji University, Universiti Teknologi Malaysia and Chulalongkorn University, JSPS fellow at Kyoto University and visiting researcher at Universitat Politècnica de Catalunya, Colorado School of Mines, Deltares and Ecole polytechnique fédérale de Lausanne.

 He is an editorial member of Computers and Geotechnics, Geomechanics and Geoengineering, Georisk and Geomechanics and Engineering.
 In the past, he served as an editorial board memeber for Geotechnique (2003-2005), ASCE Journal of Geotechnical and Geoenvironmental Engineering (2001-2009), JGS Soils and Foundations (2001-2005) and Vadose Zone Journal.